How to Post to Facebook with Claude (No Meta API)

 When the status returns as published, the post is live on your Facebook Page.

-To queue a post instead of sending it now, add a time to your prompt.
-Tell Claude “queue this for Friday at noon” and it passes a scheduledTime to Blotato.
-You can also ask for your next open slot, and Blotato drops the post into the next gap on your content calendar.
-Queued posts sit in Blotato, where you reschedule or delete them whenever you want.
+Tell Claude “queue this for Friday at noon” and it passes a scheduledTime to Blotato, or ask for your next open slot and Blotato takes the next gap on your calendar.
+Queued posts sit in Blotato, ready to reschedule or delete whenever.

 Ready to post to Facebook straight from Claude?
 Start with Blotato and wire up the MCP server in a couple of minutes.